 – Violation of educational standards.
 The laws on this matter are only becoming tougher and tougher.
 Even if it’s not a thesis but a regular research paper, submitted by a student.
 Even then, if plagiarism is found, you may not only fail the course but, in extreme cases, you can also get expelled from your university.

 – Public shame.
 This is a “soft” side of the problem.
 If you ever achieve success unfairly, the public will immediately forget all of your past accomplishments, but they will surely remember your mistakes.

-2 Don’t rush.
-Most of the times, students forget to cite a source, because they are in a rush.
+2. Don’t rush.
+Most of the time, students forget to cite a source, because they are in a rush.
 Take your time and validate every source that you use.

 3. Learn the guidelines of your citation method.
 There are many citation styles, such as APA, Chicago, or MLA.
 All you need to do is adhere to the guidelines of your method.
 The citation managers can also help you with that.

 4. When you quote someone – make it clear.
 Usually, you don’t want to quote word-by-word too often.
 However, if you need to do it – put quotation marks and include a page number of the source you used.
 This way, your supervisor or a potential reader knows where to look for this specific quote.

 5. Make sure to organize your reference list in a proper way.
 Citation managers like Zotero or EndNote do it automatically.
 Alternatively, you can use one of the online citation generator tools.
 Don’t forget to double-check everything, just in case!